Condensation Completion and Defects in 2+1D Topological Orders: Example: Toric Code

-where $(\mathbbm1 \oplus e\oplus m\oplus f)_0$ is the tensor unit.
-We will denote them as $M_{0,1,2,3}$ for simplicity. $M_0$ is just the algebra itself. $M_1, M_2, M_3$ have fusion rule type of right $A(H_5)$ actions, and twisted left $A(H_5)$ actions.
-We write down the nontrivial action on $\ket{\mathbbm 1}$, and the other left actions can be derived from the compatible condition of bimodule action \eqref{CompatibleAction}.
+$M_0$ is just the algebra itself. $M_1, M_2, M_3$ have fusion rule type of right $[\Z_2\times \Z_2]$ actions, and twisted left $[\Z_2\times \Z_2]$ actions.
+We write down the twisted type of action on $\ket{\mathbbm 1}$, and the other left actions can be derived from the right actions using the compatible conditions \eqref{CompatibleAction}.